Skip to main content

 How you’ll grow revenue: Get your estimated delivery dates right.
 When shoppers trust their gifts will arrive on time, they hit “buy” with confidence — and keep coming back long after the holiday lights come down.

-And the risk is real.
+The risk is real.
 Our consumer research shows:

 • 62% say the threat of porch piracy sometimes or regularly keeps them from shopping online